GRJ (Independent) Booking Conditions

 Transfer of Booking

-If any member of your party is prevented from travelling, that person(s) may be able to transfer their place to someone else, subject to the following conditions:
+If any member of your party is prevented from travelling, that person(s) may transfer their place to someone else, subject to the following conditions:

 You and the transferee remain jointly and severally liable for payment of all sums.
 If you are unable to find a replacement, cancellation charges as set out in clause 8 will apply in order to cover our estimated costs.
 Otherwise, no refunds will be given for passengers not travelling or for unused services.

-Should you wish to cancel your holiday, notice can be given verbally but must be followed up in writing by the lead passenger.
+Should you wish to cancel your holiday, notice can be given verbally but must be followed up in writing by the party leader.
 Your notice of cancellation will only take effect when it is received in writing by us.
 Since we incur costs in cancelling your arrangements you will be required to pay the applicable cancellation charges up to the maximum shown below.
 The amount of the cancellation fee depends upon the date when the written notice of cancellation is received by us.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling, excluding amendment charges which are not normally refundable.
+The cancellation charges below have been calculated as a pre-estimate of the losses we would incur in the event you cancelled your holiday within the stipulated time period.
 The scale of cancellation charges is as follows:

 91 days or earlier **